lupyuen/lupyuen.github.io/src/adc.md

 # Rust Wrapper for BL602 IoT SDK

-_The Rust Functions for BL602 look so similar to the C Functions from the BL602 IoT SDK.
+_The Rust Functions for BL602 look mighty similar to the C Functions from the BL602 IoT SDK.
 How is this possible?_

 Because the Rust Functions were __automatically generated from BL602 IoT SDK!__

 We ran a script to generate the __Rust Wrapper for BL602 IoT SDK__.

-And we published the Rust Wrapper here...
+And we published the Rust Wrapper on __`crates.io`__...

 -   [__`bl602-sdk`: Rust Wrapper for BL602 IoT SDK__](https://crates.io/crates/bl602-sdk)